hefroy/aws-iot-fleetwise-edge/docs/dev-guide/edge-agent-dev-guide.md

 1. (Optional) You can increase the number of simulated vehicles by updating the `FleetSize` parameter.
 You can also specify the region IoT Things are created in by updating the `IoTCoreRegion` parameter.
-1. Select the checkbox next to _‘I acknowledge that AWS CloudFormation might create IAM resources with custom names.’_
+1. Select the checkbox next to _'I acknowledge that AWS CloudFormation might create IAM resources with custom names.'_
 1. Choose **Create stack**.
-1. Wait until the status of the Stack is ‘CREATE_COMPLETE’, this will take approximately 10 minutes.
+1. Wait until the status of the Stack is 'CREATE_COMPLETE', this will take approximately 10 minutes.

 AWS IoT FleetWise Edge Agent software has been deployed to an AWS EC2 Graviton (ARM64) Instance along with credentials that allow it to connect to AWS IoT Core.
 CAN data is also being generated on